-The soils on this site are moderately deep to deep well to somewhat excessively drained.
-Permeability is slow to moderately rapid.
-Runoff is medium to very high.
-The erosion hazard is moderate to severe by water, and slight to severe by wind.
-Infiltration rate is moderate and internal drainage is moderate.
-The available water holding capacity (AWC) is very low to moderate.
-The surface texture is generally loams and silt loams, usually with gravelly to very gravelly clay loam subsoils.
-Occasional mass soil movement (slip areas) occurs during periods of excessive moisture.
+The soils supporting this site are shallow to moderately deep, well to excessively drained, with moderately rapid to rapid permeability.
+Runoff is medium to high.
+The erosion hazard is moderate to very severe by water.
+The available water capacity is very low to low.
+The surface texture is coarse sandy loam or sandy loam.
+Mackey has many stones on the surface.
+Gravels and stones may be present throughout the profile but generally do not affect kind and amount of vegetation on the site.
+Soils generally have rapid warm-up in spring and remain warm throughout the summer due to slope position and aspect.
 These soils are characterized by a xeric soil moisture regime.
 Soil temperature regime is mesic.